MuoboTone/outreachy-contributions/README.md

 #outputs are CSV files for each split and the entire dataset
 ```
+- Output files are saved in the same directory as the Script.
+Example:
+  `Scripts/tox21_full.csv`

 #### 2. Exploratory Data Analysis (EDA)
 - [initial_EDA.ipynb](https://github.com/MuoboTone/outreachy-contributions/blob/main/notebooks/exploratory%20analysis/initial_EDA.ipynb)
 ```python